uva-cs/dsa2/syllabus.md

 **LaTeX Warm-up:** PS0 will be designed to help learn how to use the LaTeX typesetting system.

 **Textbook and Readings:** We will assign readings from the "CLRS" textbook:  Introduction to Algorithms, by Cormen, Leiserson, Rivest and Stein, 4th Edition.
 (3rd edition is OK, but is missing some new material.)
-The book is available for free for UVA users in an online format through the UVA Library at [this link](https://ebookcentral-proquest-com.proxy1.library.virginia.edu/lib/UVA/detail.action?docID=6925615).
+The book is available for free for UVA users in an online format [through the UVA Library](https://ebookcentral-proquest-com.proxy1.library.virginia.edu/lib/UVA/detail.action?docID=6925615).
 There may be additional readings from online sources.

 ### Coding